UPDATED Guidelines on Media Access at United Nations Headquarters

 1. Resident Correspondents

 b.
 All Resident Correspondents accessing the premises with TV and/or photo equipment must pass through security screening.
-They must use the temporary Visitors Entrance between 08:00 and 19:00 hours daily.
+They must use the Visitors Entrance between 08:00 and 19:00 hours daily.
 They may enter through the 43rd Street Entrance (post x103) at all other times.

 c.
 Resident Correspondents may sign in up to five (5) guests.
 The guests, while on the premises, should be escorted at all times by the Resident Correspondents who are responsible for ensuring that their guests abide by the regulations and rules in place.